drachenwald/dun-in-mara/events/2025/strawberry-raid-iv/classes.md

 With Magnifica Marcella di Cavallino
 Understand how to paint on silk according to Cennino Cennini's 15th c. treatise "Il Libro dell'Arte", including the methods, tools and supplies you'll need to do it yourself at home.
 Class limit: None

-*Peerage Symposium*
-With Aodh Ó Siadhail
-An open discussion of peerage in the SCA.
-Class limit: None

 *Perfectly Period Party Platters*
 With Magnifica Marcella di Cavallino